stvnfrancisco/sound_follow/README.md

 Please Bundle install the following Gems: 'sinatra' 'sinatra-contrib' 'rspec' 'capybara' 'pry'

-Start the database in another tab bash: $ postgres | then in another tab run: $ psql
+Start the database in another terminal tab: $ postgres | then in another tab run: $ psql